joaquinmenendez/Cloud_Computing_Project_2/README.md

 ## GCR
 You can also create an Image and upload this one to the Google Clour Repository (GCR).
+You can deploy this image using the Cloud Run Services and it will be executed as a docker container in a VM.
 To do this you will need to have an `app.py` file.

 You would need to enable certaing options.